Applications are now closed for 25/26. Projects for the October 2026 intake will be advertised from September 2025.

 Advanced Training

-In addition to Online Core Training, students are required to take advantage of the wide range of advanced training offered across the 4 HEIs of the DTP.
+In addition to Online Core Training, students are required to take advantage of the wide range of advanced training offered across the 4 HEIs of the GW4.
 The DTP will facilitate access to a range of advanced training across the partnership and will co-ordinate specialist focused training days around the research themes that are aligned to MRC priorities for training.
-There will also be mandatory induction days, an annual congress and cohort building activities and supervisors are required to release students to attend these events.
+There will also be mandatory orientation days, an annual congress and cohort building activities and supervisors are required to release students to attend these events.

 Engagement with the DTP training programme is compulsory and continued sponsorship is contingent on that engagement.
-It is important that Supervisors allow time for all of these commitments when planning a project.
+It is important that Supervisors allow time for all these commitments when planning a project.

 Further questions

-In the first instance please contact the DTP Hub at GW4BioMed@Cardiff.ac.uk
+If you have any further questions, please contact the DTP Hub at GW4BioMed@Cardiff.ac.uk